Textualize/rich/docs/source/live.rst

 .. note::

-    Make sure your terminal is tall enough or you may see it print "Terminal too small"
+    If you see ellipsis "...", this indicates that the terminal is not tall enough to show the full table.

 Basic Usage
 -----------